Carbon fiber pool cues are supposed to cost $300+. The Predator REVO shaft alone runs $400-500.

 How it compares

-Vs. Predator REVO shaft (~$400+): The Predator REVO is the gold standard in carbon fiber shafts.
-It’s also five times the price.
+Vs. Predator REVO shaft (~$400-500): The Predator REVO is the gold standard in carbon fiber shafts.
+It’s also four times the price.
 The REVO is unquestionably a better shaft — tighter tolerances, better construction, more refined feel.
 But the CXL500 gives you the core benefits of carbon fiber (no warping, natural low deflection) at a fraction of the cost.
 For casual and intermediate players, the performance gap doesn’t justify the price gap.
+See our carbon fiber guide for the full breakdown.

-Vs. other budget carbon fiber cues: This is where Collapsar’s pricing gets interesting.
-Most budget carbon fiber cues from known brands start around $150-200.
+Vs. other budget carbon fiber cues: Most carbon fiber cues from established brands (Cuetec, Mezz, Viking Siege) start at $300+.
 The CXL500 undercuts all of them.
-Collapsar is a newer, less established brand, which is probably how they’re able to price so aggressively.
+Collapsar is a newer, less established brand, which is probably how they price so aggressively.
 Less marketing overhead, less brand tax.

 The brand question